 Keynote speakers will provide insights into specific organizational changes at a global and regional level – from the perspective of medical affairs organizations as representative of the organizational changes all pharmaceutical companies are undergoing.

-Who is the seminar aimed at?
+Who is the insights exchange aimed at?

 What insights will we share?

 - A comprehensive understanding of the organizational dynamics when medical affairs or other functions assume a new strategic role.

 - Individual experiences from experts in different companies on what organizational changes have been successful in the recent past.

 - We will reveal patterns from selected examples in the industry and degeneralize how organizations have adapted to changes in the ecosystem.

 What questions will we explore?